Testbild-synth/super-sweet-16/README.md

 - variable sequence length up to 16 steps
 - Cascading (meaning you can connect multiple to get 32/48/etc steps)
 - Builtin quantizer with multiple scales (off, chromatic, major, minor, blues, pentatonic)
+- 1-5 octave selectable range
-- Holding or pausing notes
+- Holding or pausing notes for each steps
-- 2 x Gate and CV out
+- 2 x Gate and 2x CV out
 - splittable (meaning you can have 2 channels for sequence lengths lower than 8)
+- Slide pot with CV input for held steps
+- Internal clock

-## Status - First revision comfirmed working, second revision has some improvements but not explicitly tested, software almost done (cascading is not implemented yet)
+## Status - Second revision comfirmed working!